 When I became an educator, I found a deeper relationship with materials.
 My success as a teacher is tied to my knowledge of each and all materials I cover.
 While trying to expand my knowledge, I began to experience the materials as metaphors.
 When wood burns, it releases its spirit.
 Clay knows its destiny from early on and will reveal it over time.

 The work I am currently engaged in focuses on the figure in clay but I always reserve the flexibility to introduce different materials as needed.
 The figure has always been a part of my installation and sculpture practice, but I see the body as a pedestal; an inert support for a material investigation.
-The figures I make are any, all, none and always, a projection of myself under the influence of a metaphor.
+The figures I make are a projection of myself under the influence of a metaphor.